 View our Laser Hair Removal Treatment using Candela Video

 Does laser hair removal get less painful after each treatment?

 Like most things, you should get used to the laser hair removal sensation and tolerate it better the more sessions you have.
 If the pain is more unbearable your practitioner can apply numbing cream over the treated area.

-This will be applied and you have to wait up to 30 minutes for it to take effect.
-If you are on your period you this can make your skin more sensitive to the laser so it may hurt more during this time.
+This will be applied, and you have to wait up to 30 minutes for it to take effect.
+If you are on your period, it can make your skin more sensitive to the laser so it may hurt more during this time.

 Laser hair removal works best when a course of treatments are performed at regular intervals.
 This should give you the best results.
 Most clinics recommend a course of treatments, and we offer a free consultation to get you a tailored laser hair removal treatment plan.

-Can I have a sauna after laser hair removal or exercise?
+Can I have a sauna or exercise after laser hair removal?

-As the laser transfers a lot of heat energy into skin you should avoid anything that heats up the skin further like saunas and exercise for at least 48 hours following your laser session.
+As the laser transfers a lot of heat energy into the skin, you should avoid anything that heats up the skin further like saunas and exercise for at least 48 hours following your laser session.
 This will allow your skin to continue with the healing process without interruption.